+Nevertheless, vibration signals may exhibit limited sensitivity to certain electrical faults in electromechanical systems such as motors~\cite{motor_review}.
+As a result, motor current signals have also been widely investigated for fault diagnosis~\cite{motor_DT}.
+For instance, Jimenez-Guarneros et al.~\cite{MODWT} proposed a lightweight 1D CNN to diagnose both mechanical and electrical faults of induction motors using current signals.
+Furthermore, acoustic signals also contain rich fault-related information and have attracted increasing interest for machinery fault diagnosis.
+Zhang et al.~\cite{acoustic_bearing} employed acoustic measurements together with a graph convolutional network to diagnose bearing faults, while Xiao et al.~\cite{acoustic_motor} utilized a denoising autoencoder to achieve motor fault diagnosis based on acoustic signals.
+These studies collectively demonstrate the effectiveness of deep learning-based fault diagnosis using acoustic information.

-Despite the remarkable progress of intelligent fault diagnosis methods, their generalization ability remains a major obstacle to practical applications as machines typically operate under variable working conditions.
-Domain shifts induced by changes in operating speed and load can significantly degrade the performance of models trained on data from source conditions.
-To address this issue, domain adaptation (DA) techniques have been extensively investigated to improve the robustness of diagnostic models under distribution shifts.
-By aligning feature distributions from source domains to target domains, these methods aim to mitigate the adverse effects of condition variability and enable more reliable cross-condition fault diagnosis~\cite{TL2}.
-Consequently, DA based on discrepancy minimization~\cite{TL3} and domain adversarial learning~\cite{TL4} and subdomain adaptation (SDA)~\cite{SDA} methods have demonstrated effectiveness in machinery fault diagnosis across various working conditions.
+Despite the remarkable progress achieved by intelligent fault diagnosis methods, their generalization capability remains a critical challenge for practical applications, as industrial machines typically operate under variable working conditions.
+Domain shifts induced by changes in operating speed and load can significantly degrade the performance of models trained on data collected under specific source conditions.
+To alleviate this issue, domain adaptation (DA) techniques have been extensively investigated to enhance the robustness of diagnostic models under distribution shifts.
+By aligning feature distributions between source and target domains, these methods aim to mitigate the adverse effects of condition variability and enable more reliable cross-condition fault diagnosis~\cite{TL2}.
+Consequently, DA approaches based on discrepancy minimization~\cite{TL3}, domain adversarial learning~\cite{TL4}, and subdomain adaptation (SDA)~\cite{SDA} have demonstrated effectiveness in machinery fault diagnosis across varying working conditions.